Skip to Main Content

 On July 9, 2021, Plaintiff moved to amend the Second Amended Complaint and file the Third Amended Complaint, which alleged a new statement regarding Otezla, and added new allegations based on evidence obtained in discovery regarding Ozanimod.
 On February 24, 2022, Magistrate Judge James B. Clark granted the motion to amend, which Defendants appealed.

 Fact and expert discovery is completed.
 On September 8, 2023, Judge Vazquez issued an order denying in large part Defendants’ motion for summary judgment, sending the case to trial.
 Specifically, following oral argument, Judge Vazquez found that genuine disputes of material fact exist with regard to the Otezla statements, denying Defendants’ motion in its entirety with respect to these statements.
 The Court also found genuine disputes of material fact with regard to Defendant Philippe Martin’s October 28, 2017 statement related to the Ozanimod NDA, and denied Defendants’ motion with respect claims based on this statement.
 On October 27, 2023, Defendants moved for summary judgment on one remaining issue - Defendant Celgene Corporation’s scienter for corporate statements related to Ozanimod.
 Plaintiff opposed this motion on November 17, 2023.
-Briefing on that motion concluded in December 2023 and is pending before the Court.
+In October 2024, the Court denied Defendants’ motion.
+We are now preparing for trial.

 Read Second Amended Consolidated Class Action Complaint Here